Student Learning Outcomes

 - Consistent with general CSU Pueblo policy, no student enrolled in MC courses may accumulate unexcused absences, or arrive late for scheduled classes without faculty consultation.

 - The Media Communication department believes that grades are valid quantitative indicators of student performance.
-Students’ GPAs in the major or minor will be used by emphasis area advisers for both formative and summary evaluations of majors and minors.
+Students’ GPAs in the major or minor will be used by concentration area advisors for both formative and summary evaluations of majors and minors.

 - While it is necessary for Media Communication majors and minors to meet the minimum GPA standards set by the department and the University, it is expected that graduates will exceed these standards.